Syria refuses to ‘bow’ to US sanctions

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DAMASCUS: Syria refuses to "bow" to Washington’s demands under the latest US sanctions, Foreign Minister Walid Muallem said on Tuesday, charging that the sole aim was to undermine support for President Bashar al-Assad.
+DAMASCUS: Syria refuses to "bow" to Washington´s demands under the latest US sanctions, Foreign Minister Walid Muallem said Tuesday, charging that the sole aim was to undermine support for President Bashar al-Assad.

 But the real objective is "to influence upcoming presidential elections" in Syria scheduled for next year, Muallem said, and weaken support for Assad ahead of polling.
 "President Assad will remain as long as the Syrian people want him to," the foreign minister stressed.